Ken Suarez: Texas Rangers

-He was traded with Roy Foster, Rich Hand, and Mike Paul from the Indians to the Texas Rangers for Del Unser, Denny Riddleberger, Terry Ley and Gary Jones at the Winter Meetings on December 2, 1971.
+The Indians traded Suarez with Roy Foster, Rich Hand, and Mike Paul to the Texas Rangers for Del Unser, Denny Riddleberger, Terry Ley, and Gary Jones at the Winter Meetings on December 2, 1971.
 He spent most of his first season with the Rangers as the third string catcher before being reassigned to the Double-A Denver Bears.
 He platooned with Dick Billings behind the plate in 1973, and produced a .248 batting average while establishing himself as one of the better fielding catchers in the American League.
-On June 16, he broke up a Jim Palmer perfect game.
-Palmer had retired the first 25 batters, however Suarez singled with one out in the ninth inning.
+He broke up a Jim Palmer perfect game attempt with a one-out single to left field in the ninth inning of a 9–1 away loss to the Baltimore Orioles on 16 June.

 Suarez earned $20,000 in 1973 for the Rangers, and felt he was due for a raise.
 On February 7, 1974, he met with Rangers general manager Dan O'Brien Sr. to negotiate a new contract.
 Failing to reach an agreement, he became the first player on the team to submit a contract to arbitration.
 Five days later, he was traded back to the Cleveland Indians for shortstop Leo Cárdenas.
+Suarez chose to retire instead of go to camp with the Indians.

-Suarez was traded on September 12, 1974 to the California Angels with Rusty Torres for Frank Robinson.
+The Indians traded Suarez on September 12, 1974, to the California Angels with Rusty Torres for Frank Robinson.

-Overall, Suarez hit .227 with five home runs and 60 RBI in 295 games (661 at-bats).
-He walked 99 times and struck out 97 times.